Skip To Main Content

 Dr. Peter van LiDTH de Jeude

 Dr. Peter van Lidth de Jeude (C’04) is Assistant Dean of Academics and an Associate Professor and chair in the history department at Principia College.
 His scholarship program focused on Modern European history with a special emphasis on Germany.
 He has worked as a graduate teaching assistant at the University of North Carolina, Greensboro, and at Pennsylvania State University, where he also served as an instructor.
 Peter’s dissertation is about occupation bureaucrats during the First World War, which helped broaden his view of history, leading to a more global perspective.
 He is sharing this global perspective on history with students in his courses on everything from his specialty in European history to early American history, non-Western history, and historical research methods.
 Peter’s scholarly interests involve Wilhelmine German society, in particular its bureaucracy and the stresses placed upon it in times of extreme crisis.
 He is also interested in the impact of war upon society more generally, as well as transnational and global perspectives in history.
-Peter will be trip scholar on our PLL Danube River cruise this summer.
+Peter was the trip scholar on our PLL Danube River cruise last summer.

 Rich Waller